bluerobotics/sphinx-blue-robotics-theme/docs/source/examples/api-docs.md

 You can automatically create API references and other documentation directly from your source code to keep your documentation up-to-date with the latest code changes.

+## Supported languages

+The MyST parser supports generating documentation for various programming languages.
+Currently supported languages include:

+* Python
+* C++
+* Lua

-The MyST parser supports generating documentation for various programming languages, including Python, C++, and Lua.
-This approach allows you to integrate code documentation with your project’s general documentation, reducing manual effort and ensuring consistency.
+This approach allows you to integrate code documentation with your project's general documentation, reducing manual effort and ensuring consistency.

+## Installation

+To install the code generation support, you'll need to:

+1. Add the theme extras for the languages you want to support in your `pyproject.toml` file:

+    ```
+    [tool.poetry.extras]
+    sphinx-blue-robotics-theme = { version = "^0.0.1", extras = ["extras", "python", "cpp", "lua"] }
+    ```

+2. Install the package with the selected extras:

+    ```bash
+    poetry install
+    ```

+3. Add the specific configuration for the language you want to support in your `conf.py` file.
+Below you'll find examples for each programming language.

 ## Python docs generation